callstack/react-native-paper/docs/pages/Getting Started.md

 ## Usage

 Wrap your root component in `Provider` from `react-native-paper`.
-It's a good idea to wrap the component which is passed to `AppRegsitry.registerComponent`.
+It's a good idea to wrap the component which is passed to `AppRegistry.registerComponent`.

 Example: